fdegier/homebridge-jablotron-alarm/README.md

 Press CRTL + X to save and exit.

-At this moment the packages still uses Python3 so we need to install pip by executing:
-	sudo apt-get install python3-pip
-	pip3 install requests

 **Installing Jablotron plugin**
 At this moment the package isn’t on npmjs so we will install it from Github by executing the following command:
 	npm install -g git+https://github.com/F4stFr3ddy/homebridge-jablotron-alarm.git